arnowelzel/photoswipe-fullscreen/README.md

 ## Changelog

+### 1.0.4

+Changed detection of fullscreen API to make it work with Safari on iPad.

 ### 1.0.3

 Added workaround to avoid fullscreen button registered multiple times when PhotoSwipe is triggering the callback multiple times.